-In this four-day program we enter the liminal space of renewed possibility for deepening our connection with the more-than-human world through Forest Therapy and The Way of Council.
+In this program we enter the liminal space of renewed possibility for deepening our connection with the more-than-human world through Forest Therapy and The Way of Council.

 Forest Therapy is the practice of sensory connection to come into intimate relationship with the more-than-human world and with each other.
 A series of guided invitations bring us into the present moment, opening the doors of communication with the forest, waters, and landscapes we explore.
 We encounter not just the forest, but through the many mirrors of nature, we also encounter ourselves.